 But what does a “top notch digital banking experience” actually look like?
-Who is doing it best?
-What drives people to your bank and earns their loyalty, and what puts them of
+Who does it best?
+What drives people to your bank and earns their loyalty, and what puts them of?

-The result — Fintech Insights — is a platform that:
+The result — FinTech Insights — a platform that:

-- Takes you behind the login screens of hundrends of traditional and challenger banks
+- Takes you behind the login screens of hundreds of traditional and challenger banks

 - Shows you what it’s like to be their customer